 Daniel Janke is a Canadian composer, jazz pianist, and media artist.
 He was born in Edmonton, Alberta, and grew up in Ontario, Canada.
 Early piano studies were with the Royal Conservatory of music.
 Daniel completed a masters degree in ethnomusicology at York University, Toronto.
 He studied kora with Jali Nyama Suso, and with Yan Kuba Saho, in Gambia, West Africa.

-Daniels work as a composer has gradually drawn him into different roles as a writer and filmmaker.
+Daniel’s work as a composer has gradually drawn him into different roles as a writer and filmmaker.
+His most recent film is Homecoming Song.
 His multi-media stage production The Grubstake Remix toured Canada, and recently presented at the Babylon Theatre in Berlin, Germany.
-Daniels short film How People Got Fire [NFB, 2009] has received numerous awards, and has screened internationally.
-His most recent film release is titled Homecoming Song.
+Daniels short film How People Got Fire [NFB, 2009] received numerous awards, and has screened internationally.